by Raven Jade

 "You collapsed at the table.
-Levi and Jax got into the guest room.
-Larina and I have been tending to you.
+Levi and Jax stepped into the guest room.
+Larina and I have cared for you.
 Levi and Jax want to know when you've regained consciousness.
-Larina went to get them."
+Larina left to get them."

-She dabbed his face with a cool wet cloth, from the water bowl next to the bed and placed on his forehead.
+She dabbed his face with a cool, wet cloth from the water bowl next to the bed and placed it on his forehead.

 "How are you feeling?"

 "He's awake.
-You had us scared to death when you slumped over like that for no reason," said Jax as he busted through the door.
+You had us scared to death when you slumped over like that for no reason," said Jax as he burst through the door.
 "I thought you were dead."

 "How are you doing, son?" asked Levi.

-Jax and Levi looked at each other with concern displayed on their faces.
+Jax and Levi looked at each other with concern etched on their faces.

-Levi pursed his lips, gazed at the floor, and then back to Aelhar.
+Levi pursed his lips, gazed at the floor, and then returned to Aelhar.
 "After you collapsed, my boys thought they saw a figure near the woods.
-He was all in black and his horse was black.
-They said when he saw them, he disappeared into the woods."
+He was all black, and his horse was black.
+They said that when he saw them, he disappeared into the woods."

 Aelhar sat up and swung his legs off the bed to stand up and realized he didn't have his trousers on.
-Throwing the covers over his lap, his cheeks began to burn.
-Marla stifled a giggle and waved her hand.
+Throwing the covers over his lap, his cheeks burned.
+Marla giggled and waved her hand.
 "I'll be in the kitchen if anyone needs me."

-"The figure you described your boys saw.
+"The figure you described was the one the boys saw.
 I'm convinced it's the same dark figure I encountered in the Draylam Woodlands on the way here."